Copied form this weeks veg share leaflet that goes out to all CSA veg share members 16/01/2013

 Borrowed from The enlightened kitchen by Mari Fujii.

-Now I haven’t personally tried this soup but thought it might be a winner so any feedback welcome!
+Now I haven’t personally tried this soup but thought it

 SERVES 4